Geum triflorum: Ecology

 The flowers produce both nectar and pollen.
 They are frequently visited by bumblebees, which are able to force their way into the mostly closed flowers and reach the nectar.
 They also buzz-pollinate to dislodge pollen from the stamens and gather it to feed their young.
 As it blooms early in the season and in large amounts in suitable habitats it is suggested that it is one of the plants that is critical to the success of queen bumblebees in establishing their first brood.
 Smaller bees such as sweat bees from the genus Lasioglossum feed on pollen grains from the opening of the flower.
-Bumblebees are the only effective cross-pollinators.
+Bumblebees are the only effective cross-pollinators as G. trifloum are dependent on buzz pollination like plants such as tomatoes.
 Various insects become nectar robbers by chewing holes in the top of the flower, near the stem, to reach the nectar.

 It is not a major source of forage for most native herbivores including mule deer, elk, pronghorn, and game birds, but is foraged by white tailed deer.
 It is similarly not generally eaten by cattle, horses, or domestic sheep and has a low amount of protein.

 Uses

 Prairie smoke is planted in gardens as an ornamental for its interesting seed heads and for the persistent foliage in the winter.
 It is popular for native gardens, rock gardens, and with gardeners that wish to have an informal natural look.
+It is also suitable for use as part of green roof plantings because of its tolerance of periods of drought.
 Plants are winter hardy in USDA zones 3–7 and do not have any serious disease or pest problems.
 It is planted in either the spring or fall from cultivated plants or by seed.
 The size is dependent on the richness of the soil.
 Very lean soils without organic matter will grow compact plants, and in rich soils, the plants will become large and competitive.
-It is not tolerant of deep shade and can be crowded out by taller species which grow over it and deprive it of light.
+It is not tolerant of deep shade and can be displaced by taller species which grow over it and deprive it of light.

 Some Indigenous peoples of the Northwest Plateau have used three-flowered avens to treat tuberculosis.

 As recorded by Walter McClintock and later John C. Hellson, people of the Blackfeet Nation made an infusion of the roots to treat sore throats, canker sores in the mouth, and application to wounds and the infusion was also mixed with grease to create a salve used for the treatment of rashes, blisters, sores, and wounds.
 Infusions of the whole plant were used to treat severe coughs.
-The roots of G. Triflorum were scraped and mixed with tobacco and then smoked by the Blackfeet to "clear the head".
+The roots of G. triflorum were scraped and mixed with tobacco and then smoked by the Blackfeet to "clear the head".
 They also drank a tea made of the whole plant to promote general health.